University of Jaffna: Faculty of Agriculture

 The University of Jaffna started campaigning for the establishment of a Faculty of Agriculture at the university in 1981.
 The University Grants Commission gave its approval in 1985.
 The town of Kilinochchi was identified as a suitable location for the new faculty and construction of a new building began in 1986.
 Construction was abandoned in 1987 due to the civil war.
 The new faculty started functioning in December 1990 at buildings belonging to the Regional Agriculture Research and Development Centre (RARDC) and the District Training Centre of Department of Agriculture in Kilinochchi.

 The escalation of hostilities in the Vanni in 1996 caused severe disruption to the faculty which was forced to move several times.
 The University Council decided to move the faculty to Jaffna and in August 1997 studies re-commenced at the faculty's new premises in Jaffna.

 Construction of a new building for the faculty at Ariviyal Nagar, Kilinochch began after the end of the civil war in 2009.
-The faculty expects to relocate to Ariviyal Nagar in 2013.
+This building complex was renovated with the state fund and Faculty of Agriculture started to function in that place since December 2014.
+During this year two foreign funded projects from India and Japan were discussed, formulated and submitted for funding aiming to improving the infrastructure facilities at the faculty.
+The faculty has established crop and livestock farms in Ariviyal Nagar, Kilinochchi to provide a sound practical training in Agriculture to the students.
+To support the academic programmes as well as the outreach activities, the Faculty has absorbed an Integrated Farm and Training center located at Puliyankulum.
+Meantime a skill development center consisting of Conference hall, Computer unit, Library, Canteen and student complex was built with the financial support of the Government of India.
+These facilities are well utilized by the students as well as the postgraduate students and staff.
+A full-fledged Research and Training Complex has been established with the support of Japan International Cooperation Agency (JICA) in 2021.
+At present, the Faculty of Agriculture is functioning with quite enough facilities for teaching, learning and research.

 The faculty offers undergraduate courses which lead to Bachelor of Science in Agriculture (B.Sc.(Agr.)) degrees.

 The faculty is currently divided into six departments: